Seth: Christianity

 Seth is commemorated as one of the Holy Forefathers in the Calendar of Saints of the Armenian Apostolic Church, along with Adam, Abel, and others, with a feast day on July 26.
 He is also included in the Genealogy of Jesus, according to Luke 3:23–38.

 The Sethians were a Christian Gnostic sect who may date their existence to before Christianity.
-Their thinking, although it is predominantly Judaic in foundation, is arguably strongly influenced by Platonism.
-Sethians are so called for their veneration of the biblical Seth, who is depicted in their creation myths as a divine incarnation; consequently, the offspring or 'posterity' of Seth are held to comprise a superior elect within human society.
+Their thinking, although predominantly Judaic in foundation, was arguably strongly influenced by Platonism.
+Sethians were named for their veneration of Seth, depicted in their creation myths as a divine incarnation; consequently, the offspring or 'posterity' of Seth are held to comprise a superior elect within human society.

 Islam

-Although the Quran makes no mention of Shīth ibn Ādam, he is revered within Islamic tradition as the third and righteous son of Adam and Eve and seen as the gift bestowed on Adam after the death of Abel.
+The Quran makes no mention of Šīṯ ibn Ādam.
+He is respected within Islamic traditions as the third and righteous son of Adam and Eve and seen as the gift bestowed on Adam after the death of Abel.
 The Sunni scholar and historian ibn Kathir in his tarikh (book of history), Al-Bidāya wa-n-nihāya (البداية والنهاية), records that Seth, a prophet like his father Adam, transfers God's Law to mankind after the death of Adam, and places him among the exalted antediluvian patriarchs of the Generations of Adam.
 Some sources say that Seth was the receiver of scriptures.
 These scriptures are said to be the "first scriptures" mentioned in the Quran 87:18.
 Medieval historian and exegete al-Tabari and other scholars say that Seth buried Adam and the secret texts in the tomb of Adam, i.e., the "Cave of Treasures".

-The Islamic literature holds that Seth was born when Adam was past 100 and that Adam appointed Seth as guide to his people.
+Islamic literature holds that Seth was born when Adam was past 100 and that Adam appointed Seth as guide to his people.
 The 11th-century Syrian historian and translator Al-Mubashshir ibn Fātik recorded the maxims and aphorisms of the ancient philosophers in his book Kitāb mukhtār al-ḥikam wa-maḥāsin al-kalim and included a chapter on Seth.
 Within Islamic tradition Seth holds wisdom of several kinds; knowledge of time, prophecy of the future Great Flood, and inspiration on the methods of night prayer.
 Islam, Judaism and Christianity trace the genealogy of mankind back to Seth since Abel left no heirs and Cain's heirs, according to tradition, were destroyed by the Great Flood.
 Many traditional Islamic crafts are traced back to Seth, such as the making of horn combs.
 Seth also plays a role in Sufism, and Ibn Arabi includes a chapter in his Bezels of Wisdom on Seth, entitled "The Wisdom of Expiration in the Word of Seth".